-By increasing the the amount of liquid in your shake, you will increase mixability.
+By increasing the amount of liquid in your shake, you will increase mixability.

 Furthermore, even the slightest increase in liquid volume can make a large difference to the overall consistency of your shake.

-In other words, adding a even tiny bit more liquid can be highly effective at removing stubborn lumps of protein powder.
+In other words, adding an even tiny bit more liquid can be highly effective at removing stubborn lumps of protein powder.

 If you are currently mixing your protein shakes with water, you should consider using milk instead (if it’s suitable for your calorie allowance).